Top 45 SQL Coding Interview Questions and Answers (with Tips)

 EXPLAIN SELECT * FROM employees WHERE salary > 60000;

-Sample Answer: Managing backups is crucial for data protection.
-We can use the following command to back up a database.
+Sample Answer: Managing backups is crucial for ensuring data protection.
+To back up a database, we can use the following command.

 BACKUP DATABASE MyDatabase